 Charlie joined the channel.
 “Bunjiro self-detonated to protect Lucia, who died soon after on the moon.
 You know that.”

 Lucille ignored them and spoke to the Enemy Hurricane.
 “Hontou?
-My father must have survived his self-detonation for you to claim him.
+If you claimed my father, he must have survived his self-detonation.
 My mother—well, how’d you nab her?”

 The Enemy Hurricane thought.
 “She was given a space burial, ejected outside the galaxy.
 I resurrected and assimilated her.
 Inside me, your parents beg for your surrender!”